stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 ### 1.4 Lists

-Markdown supports both ordered and unordered lists.To create an ordered list, simply prefix each line with a number and a dot `.`.
+Markdown supports both ordered and unordered lists.
+To create an ordered list, simply prefix each line with a number and a dot `.`.
 To create an unordered list, you can prefix each line with one of the characters `*`, `+` or `-`.
 One list item can contain multiple paragraphs, however each paragraph must be indented by at least 4 spaces or a tab.
 For example:
 <pre>
 1. Fruit:
     * Pears